 Wednesday, April 1, 2020

 Growing old gracefully used to be a gift.
 Now it feels like an assignment, as we hit the tai chi classes and crossword puzzles to keep our bodies and minds going.
 A frank and funny conversation about living longer and, ideally, better.

-Fiduciary Investment Advisors Executive Vice President Mike Goss adds, “We are thrilled to continue to be the lead sponsor of this series with Colin McEnroe.
-In addition to evenings filled with stimulating and thought provoking conversation, proceeds from these events benefit three important Hartford institutions, which is consistent with FIA's community involvement initiatives."
+“We’re thrilled to continue to be the lead sponsor of this series with Colin McEnroe.
+In addition to evenings filled with stimulating and thought provoking conversation, proceeds from these events benefit three important Hartford institutions, which is consistent with FIA’s community involvement initiatives," notes Fiduciary Investment Advisors Executive Vice President Mike Goss.

 All events are held in the Foisie Family Amphitheater at Watkinson School.
-Seating is very limited and general admission, so order today.
-Purchase tickets at brownpapertickets.com (search Watkinson School) or by calling 800-838-3006.
+Seating is very limited and general admission.
+Purchase tickets at brownpapertickets.com.